 By the time evening approached, the fourth season had arrived.
 The air turned brittle and cold, mimicking the depths of winter.
 It was a surreal contrast standing near a garden of spring blossoms while watching a snowstorm dance across the ridges above us.

 I felt a deep respect for the students and teachers at Norbuling Rigter College.
 To study and work in a place where nature is so raw and ever changing must require a certain kind of resilience.
-Whether it was the heat of the morning sun or the winter chill of the evening, the work inside the classrooms never faltered.
+Whether it was the heat of the morning sun or the winter chill of the evening, the work inside never faltered.

 NRC is a place where the seasons might change four times in a day, but the dedication to excellence remains constant.